-In compensation for the above losses to Aston and Holt we propose that Bruce gain the parts of Noble Park North (1820) it does not already contain, and South Dandenong north of the bypass (4847) from Isaacs.
-In addition, we propose transferring the former Waverly Park area of Mulgrave between Wellington Road, Jackson's Road and the Freeway (1950) from Hotham.
-The freeway, bypass and Eastlink represent strong dividers for this part of the boundary.
+In compensation for the above losses to Aston and Holt we propose that Bruce gain the parts of Noble Park North (1820) it does not already contain and the parts of Mulgrave (1950) ?? from Hotham.
+Bruce should also gain South Dandenong north of the bypass (4847) from Isaacs.
+The bypass and Eastlink represent strong dividers for this part of the boundary.